 Upfront inventory purchase.
 Predictable purchase orders, fast payment.
 We absorb inventory risk.
 We only profit when we sell your products.

 Full-service execution, zero fees.
-Strategy, content, Amazon Advertising, demand planning, customer service, review management, brand protection, creative—all included.
+Strategy, content, Amazon Advertising, demand planning, customer service, review management, brand protection, creative, all included.
+No retainers.
+No percentage-of-ad-spend markups.
+Purchase orders only.

 You maintain brand control.
 You stay involved in strategic decisions.
 We execute within your guardrails.
 Your brand positioning, creative direction, pricing strategy remain yours.